Laws on crossbows: Canada

 In Canada, crossbows are not classified as a firearm and can be acquired or manufactured by or sold to anyone over 18 years of age.
 According to the Criminal Code, barrelled weapons launching a projectile at a muzzle velocity not exceeding 152.4 m/s are also not considered firearms.
 This ensures no licence is required to purchase a crossbow, unless it is barrelled and launches projectiles at a velocity exceeding 152.4 m/s.
 Though older PAL cards say that one is allowed to acquire one, the laws designating them as firearms were struck down before they could be implemented.
-Crossbows designed to be fired with one hand and crossbows measuring less than 500 mm in length are prohibited.
+Crossbows designed to be shot with one hand and crossbows measuring less than 500 mm in length are prohibited.
 Some municipalities also have bylaws prohibiting the discharging and/or possession of firearms within city limits, and those laws usually define bows, crossbows, and slingshots as firearms.

 Hunting in Canada is regulated at the provincial level, therefore the legality of crossbow hunting vary from province to province.